itaditya/timber-blogs-drafts/grpc-article-outline.md.md

 Other alternatives -
 * Let's talk gRPC
 * Better communications with gRPC
-* General Introduction to gRPC.
+* Gentle Introduction to gRPC.
 * Taste the gRPC medicine
 * Let servers fly with gRPC.